qiime2/distributions/README.md

 Once all relevant information has been filled in, open these changes as a PR on distributions (note that it must be opened as a branch on the canonical remote vs. from a forked remote).
 A full Prepare workflow will run, and any issues with package builds and/or test failures can be addressed from here.

+Once the Prepare PR is passing, it can be merged and the new distribution can be added to the [`cron-prepare`](https://github.com/qiime2/distributions/blob/dev/.github/workflows/cron-prepare.yaml) workflow for weekly dev builds.

 ## Building Docker Images locally

 Edit `EPOCH` within the top level `Makefile` to the current release epoch: